asimolmez/react-native-folder-structure/README.md

 Contains application source code

-# docs

-Contains documents of specified to application.
-We can control these rules when writing code.

 ## app/components

 Contains stateless, lean components.
 We can use anywhere without big updates.
 When writing code we do not forget KISS.